AlexPullen91/GameReviews/README.md

     * The error handling process would correctly alert the user that the name is already taken but also alert them that their passwords didn't match even when they did.
     * This was solved by redirecting the user to the signup page at the end of each if statement.

+* I encountered an issue when working on the search API function that involved trying to grab the game image.
+    * The cover.url key in the parameters of the API request would only retern a tiny thumbnail image.
+    * This wasn't suitable for my needs so after some digging I found the info I needed in the API documentation.
+    * Within the url string returned from the API the image size is determined by ```"thumb"```.
+    * Using ```replace()``` to swap in ```cover_big``` I now had the url for the larger image.

 ### Known Issues